ray-project/ray/doc/source/data/creating-datastreams.rst

 .. tabbed:: NumPy

   Create a ``Datastream`` from a NumPy ndarray.
-This constructs a ``Datastream`` backed by a single-column Arrow table block; the outer dimension of the ndarray will be treated as the row dimension, and the column will have name ``"__value__"``.
+This constructs a ``Datastream`` backed by a single block; the outer dimension of the ndarray will be treated as the row dimension, and the column will have name ``"data"``.

   .. literalinclude:: ./doc_code/creating_datastreams.py
     :language: python